Upgrading SQL Server databases and changing compatibility levels

 Problem

-When upgrading databases from an older version of SQL Server using either the backup and restore method or detach and attach method the compatibility level does not automatically change and therefore your databases still act as though they are running using an earlier version of SQL Server.
-From an overall standpoint this is not a major problem, but there are certain features that you will not be able to take advantage of unless your database compatibly level is changed.
-This tip will show you how to check the current compatibly level, how to change the compatibly level and also some of the differences between earlier versions and SQL Server 2005.
+When upgrading databases from an older version of SQL Server using either the backup and restore method or detach and attach method the compatibility level does not automatically change and therefore your database still acts as though it is running using an earlier version of SQL Server.
+From an overall standpoint this is not a major problem, but there are certain features that you will not be able to take advantage of unless your database compatibility level is changed.
+This tip will show you how to check the current compatibility level, how to change the compatibility level.

 Solution

 The first thing that you need to do is to check the compatibility level that your database is running under.
-As mentioned above any database that is upgraded using the backup and restore or detach and attach method will not change the compatibly level automatically, so you will need to check each database and make the change.
+As mentioned above, any database that is upgraded using the backup and restore or detach and attach method will not change the compatibility level automatically, so you will need to check each database and make the change.

 • 60 = SQL Server 6.0